Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 # Styling components
 Tizen 6.5 introduces two new methods for styling components derived from the `View` object:
-  - `ViewStyle`: designed for simple themes
+  - `ViewStyle`: designed for simple themes.
   -  XAML file: designed for advanced themes.
-The styles change in runtime and can be shared between the applications
+The styles change in runtime and can be shared between the applications.

 ## Basic NUI themes
 The basic styling of NUI components is based on the `ViewStyle` class and its derivatives. `ViewStyle` defines attributes and stores their values.